 The most likely scenario, according to Kurkjian is that a wheelman for Ferrara carried out the heist.
 The wheelman, who confessed to the crime according to his boss, had toured the museum several times with notorious art thief Myles Connor Jr. and had been seen with two police uniforms in a bag at a local social club.
 The motive?
 To use the pieces as bargaining chips to free Ferrara, who was in jail on racketeering charges.
 Kurkjian notes that in 1975 Connor received a reduced sentence in exchange for the return of a Rembrandt stolen from Boston’s Museum of Fine Arts.
 “Out of that came this wild belief that if you steal a piece of art, you will be able to make a deal for a criminal associate,” he says.

-Ferrara’s wheelman was murdered in 1991, and if he was the perpetrator, the location of the artworks may have gone to his grave.
+Ferrara’s wheelman was murdered in 1991, and if he was the perpetrator, the artwork's location might have gone to his grave.
 “Even inside the gangs, this would not have been a shared secret,” Kurkjian says.
 “If the gang members who pulled it off were killed—and that is my sense since they were into all sorts of violent activities—no one may know exactly where they hid the stuff except for rumors and innuendos among former gang members and their families.”

 Since Gardner’s 1924 death, her museum has been frozen in time, with her will mandating that no artwork could be moved from the precise location where she had placed it.
 For more than 30 years, the Dutch Room has been untouched as well with four empty frames hanging from the wall, reminders of the personal loss for art lovers, but also hopeful symbols that the paintings will someday return.